 - If you fail a minigame in Rhythm Heaven a certain number of times, you can talk to the barista in the cafe, who will offer to let you skip that particular game and let you progress anyway.

-- Pump It Up has many arcade versions that will protect you from yourself.
+- There are many arcade versions that will protect you from yourself.
 If you are not using a thumb drive (Pum Bi) to save data and fail out of a song, the final song of your set will be either cut short or removed entirely.
 This is because the game is assuming you are tired and is making sure you do not injure yourself.

 - In a 2-player "Versus" game of Dance Dance Revolution, if your Life Meter empties out, you'll be allowed to play the rest of the chart if the other player is still going, although your score won't increase anymore.
 Averted if you're playing on an Extra Stage or Challenge course, however; if you run out of life, the chart on your side of the screen disappears and is replaced with a "GAME OVER" sign.